Elementary school (grades K-5) · Charlotte, NC

 What is the racial and ethnic makeup of Southwest Charlotte Stem Academy?

-The largest demographic group at Southwest Charlotte Stem Academy is African American at 62.7%.
-The school serves a diverse student body in Charlotte, NC.
+The largest demographic group at Southwest Charlotte Stem Academy is African American at 62.7% of enrollment, in Charlotte, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 55.7/100.

 What is the Resource Investment Index for Southwest Charlotte Stem Academy?

-Southwest Charlotte Stem Academy has a Resource Investment Index of 27/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southwest Charlotte Stem Academy has a Resource Investment Index of 26/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page